tavkeer/Instagram-Clone/README.md

-# Instagram Clone with Flutter and Firebase.
+# Instagram Clone with Flutter and Firebase

 A Flutter and Firebase-based Instagram clone project.